-We all want a beautiful lush green lawn.
+We all want a beautiful, lush green lawn.
 And one way to achieve a beautiful lawn that will be the envy of all of your Kansas City neighbors is with the use of traditional chemicals.
 Chemicals that we use to achieve our ideal lawns are nothing more than a tool.
-And like all tools they need to be used at the right time for the right job.
+And like all tools, they need to be used at the right time for the right job.
 But we all know certain chemicals can have potentially deleterious effects to our health and the environment if the proper precautions aren’t taken when using them.

 Wouldn’t it be nice if there was a way to get that beautiful lawn we’ve always dreamed of, and that we can be proud of, without the use of harmful chemicals?
-Unfortunately, in most cases they are necessity to achieve a truly aesthetically pleasing appearance in your lawn.
+Unfortunately, in most cases they are a necessity to achieve a truly aesthetically pleasing appearance for your lawn.
 However, there are many things we can do to reduce the amount of chemicals needed to make our lawn beautiful and healthy.

 1.)
-Crowd Out Weeds With Thick Lawn Cover
+Crowd Out Weeds With Thick Lawn Cover.

 Over seeding is another way to crowd out those undesired weeds.
 If there isn’t any more room in the soil for the weeds to grow, they’ll never have a chance to germinate in the first place.
-In comparison to restoring a weed infested lawn, a bag of grass seed is cheap.
-So don’t be afraid to really throw it down this spring, and do it again in the fall.
+Compared to restoring a weed infested lawn, a bag of grass seed is cheap.
+So don’t be afraid to really throw it down this spring and do it again in the fall.
 The more grass you have growing in your lawn, the less space there is for weeds to grow.

 2.)
-Maintain Healthy Soil
+Maintain Healthy Soil.

-Once you the desired amount of grass to crowd out the weeds, keep the soil healthy by fertilizing and aerating.
-Have a Kansas City lawn care specialist test your soil, and come up with a fertilization plan that will help your lawn thrive all season long.
+Once you have the desired amount of grass to crowd out the weeds, keep the soil healthy by fertilizing and aerating.
+Have a Kansas City lawn care specialist test your soil and come up with a fertilization plan that will help your lawn thrive all season long.
 Unfortunately, weeds can grow in almost any soil.
 And weeds will also benefit from fertilizer just as much, if not more than your grass.
 But we at least want to level the playing field, and remember number one on this list, crowd out weeds with thick healthy grass.

 Using an organic fertilizer is also a great choice.
 Along with helping the grass grow thick and green, organic fertilizers are healthier for the soil in general.
 And when it comes to creating a beautiful lawn, healthy soil is very important.